Trump Taj Mahal closes after 26 years in Atlantic City

-ATLANTIC CITY, N.J. — Donald Trump opened his Trump Taj Mahal casino 26 years ago, calling it “the eighth wonder of the world.”
+ATLANTIC CITY — Donald Trump opened the Trump Taj Mahal casino 26 years ago, calling it “the eighth wonder of the world.”

 But his friend and fellow billionaire Carl Icahn closed it Monday morning, making it the fifth casualty of Atlantic City’s casino crisis.